-One of the most obvious aspects of existing benchmark suites to be updated is dataset sizes.
-In SHOC, there are 4 preset data sizes.
+A key aspect of existing benchmark suites that requires significant improvement is management of dataset and working set sizes.
+SHOC provides four preset data sizes.
 This lack of flexibility makes it hard for SHOC to stay relevant in the future, as advancing technology will eventually cause even the largest data size to be too small to stress GPU resources.
-Rodinia has the exact opposite problem, where benchmarks have no preset data size and the user must specify their own problem sizes.
-Users have to run data generation scripts even if they do not know what input size may be appropriate for the system they are benchmarking.
-Benchmarking with improperly sized input data throws the validity of the benchmarks into question, particularly when it is quite well established that memory coalescing can be used to great effect on GPUs\cite{6493625}.
+Rodinia has the opposite problem, where benchmarks have no preset data size, forcing the user to specify problem sizes, and making research results based on the suite difficult to interpret and compare.
+Users must run data generation scripts even if they do not know what input size may be appropriate for the platform being measured. \ALTIS{} is designed for forward compatibility by supporting both updated default sizes and tooling to create arbitrary data sizes.
+A consequence of user-parameterizable data sizes is that real world datasets are not always possible.
+New data sets are synthesized.
+The user is given the freedom to specify the dataset size.
+While \ALTIS{}'s support for modern default sizes and flexible non-defaults avoids shortcomings of SHOC (no flexibility) and Rodinia (no dataset size guidance), the problem of updating defaults for future hardware is fundamental.
+In future work, we plan to explore providing feedback to help the user choose new default sizes based on utilization.